KenVanHoeylandt/Spork-Website/src-4.0/2_Dependency_Injection/2_User_Guide.md

 @Provides
 @Singleton
 UserService provideUserService() {
     return new UserServiceImpl();
 }
 ```

-Scoped instances such as the singleton instance above are associated with the `ObjectGraph` that the `Module` belons to.
+Scoped instances such as the singleton instance above are associated with the `ObjectGraph` that the `Module` belongs to.
 This means that their scope is only valid for objects injected with that `ObjectGraph`.

 ## Lazy injection